ChengGongXTU/Visual-Frame/README.md

 Update：

+2017.4.7:
+In the last week, I studied some non-photorealistic rendering literature about silhouette edges extraction, and I choose the paper: "Fast High-Quality Line Visibility" (by Forrester Cole and Adam Finkelstein) to implement.
+The result looks good.
+(see "Cartoon+Silhouette.jpg").

+1, Add "Contour" part, including some function: Line-Draw, Front-Face Detection, Silhouette Detection, and Silhouette-Draw(Cole and Finkelstein 2009), I implement these function by c++, not using OpenGL or DX.

 2017.3.31：
 Now, you can set texture position for each vertex, and load bmp image, to binding with Triangle mesh.
 You can also use some software to build obj model with bmp-texture, and input them into Visual-Frame to render.